isolver/OpenHandWrite/README.md

 # OpenHandWrite

-__PROJECT REFACTOR IN PROGRESS.
-PLEASE COME BACK IN 24 HOURS.__
+[TODO: Project overview to be added]

+OpenHandWrite consists of GetWrite and MarkWrite.

+# GetWrite
+GetWrite is the set of software tools and examples used for capturing pen data from within an experiment.

+[TODO: GetWrite overview to be added]

+## Required Software and Hardware
+[TODO: List of needed software and hardware to be added]

+## Test Script
+[TODO: Overview to be added]

+## Experiment Examples
+[TODO: Overview to be added]

+## HDF2TXT Tool
+[TODO: Overview to be added]

+---

 # MarkWrite

-A tool for the inspection and segmentation of digitized writing data from pen tablet type devices.
+MarkWrite is a tool for the inspection and segmentation of digitized writing data from pen tablet type devices.
+MarkWrite is part of the OpenHandWrite Project.

 ![MarkWrite screenshot](https://github.com/isolver/OpenHandWrite/blob/master/markwrite/MarkWriteApp_sm.png)